• Skip to main content

 Fill up on tasty street food at Granville Island Public Market

-Instead of taking Robson Street into the centre of the city, skip the downtown area for now and head south to Granville Island.
+Instead of taking Robson Street into the centre of the city, skip the downtown area for now.
+Head south to Granville Island.
 Take any of the streets south until you reach Pacific Street.
 Follow the road to Granville Bridge.

 Granville Island